sq2ips/m20-custom-firmware/README.md

 | 28-29 | - | not used (yet?) |
 | 30-31 |	uint16 | CRC16-CCITT Checksum |

+## APRS
+The Automatic Packet Reporting System (APRS) is also commonly used for ham ballon flights because of the big network of internet forwarding ground stations together with the [amateur Somdehub](https://amateur.sondehub.org/) infrastructure.
+Frames are collected from the APRS-IS, parsed by [sondehub-aprs-gateway](https://github.com/projecthorus/sondehub-aprs-gateway) and sent to the map.

+The AFSK modulation used by APRS is implemented just like in [Trackduino](https://github.com/trackuino/trackuino/blob/1.52/trackuino/afsk.cpp).
+The AFSK Bell 202 signal tones are not supported in the radio module so another method needed to be developed.
+It works by using direct mode where the TX_DATA pin is feeded by a high frequency PWM signal of a sine wave, with phase is increased by values corresponding to the Bell 202 tones, creating a 1-bit DAC, that method also allows continuous phase change with is critical for AFSK.
+More on the implementation is in comments of [`afsk.c`](./m20/Core/Src/afsk.c).
+On top of AFSK AX.25 the APRS standard is used for routing packages, formating and compressing position and adding a comment field.
+In it telemetry is inserted to be parsed by [sondehub-aprs-gateway](https://github.com/projecthorus/sondehub-aprs-gateway).
+The implementation is in [`aprs.c`](./m20/Core/Src/aprs.c)

 # Running the firmware
 ## What you will need
 Hardware requirements: